sjmiller609/baremetal_kube/README.md

 - Connect all computers to the same switch (ethernet), including the machine you installed Ubuntu on
 - Connect the switch to the EdgeOS router on eth1
 - Unplug your wifi router from your modem
-- Connect the EdgeOS router's eth2 to your moden
+- Connect the EdgeOS router's eth2 to your modem
 - Connect the EdgeOS router's eth0 to your home wifi (optional to restore home network)
 - For all computers other than the one you installed Ubuntu on, configure the network as first in the boot order